cuthbertLab/music21/documentation/source/about/faq.rst

-    * For data that cannot easily be recreated (because it's computationally expensive to create, or relies on user input, or is stochastically generated), Python's pickle or cPickle packages will allow you to store your data on disk.
+    * For data that cannot easily be recreated (because it's computationally expensive to create, or relies on user input, or is stochastically generated), Python's pickle package will allow you to store your data on disk.
 These files cannot necessarily be read in by a later version of `music21`
       (This is the reverse of the problem Finale has,